CrowdArt/Chat-Implementation/README.md

 * [mongoDB Atlas](https://cloud.mongodb.com/v2/5ba07910c0c6e3623d88789f#clusters)

 ## ngrok
+ngrok allows you to expose a web server running on your local machine to the internet.
 * [ngrok dashboard](https://dashboard.ngrok.com/get-started)
 With the fremium version, each time we run a ngrok command a new address will be created
 #### Steps: